Vijayreddym/ExData_Plotting2/Project2.md

 **Emissions from coal combustion related sources have decreased from 6 * 10^6 to below 4 * 10^6 from 1999-2008.**

-# 5.How have emissions from motor vehicle sources changed from 1999-2008 in Baltimore City?
+**Q5.How have emissions from motor vehicle sources changed from 1999-2008 in Baltimore City?**

 ```r
 library(ggplot2)